Ashir Azeem

-Ashir Azeem Gill (عاشر عظیم) is a Pakistani-Canadian film and television director, actor, writer and former civil services officer who rose to fame through television series Dhuwan in 1994 and now hosts a political reform based web-series on his YouTube channel.
+Ashir Azeem Gill (عاشر عظیم) is a Pakistani-Canadian film and television director, actor, writer and former civil services officer who rose to fame through television series Dhuwan in 1994.
+He now hosts a political reform based web-series on his You Tube channel.

 Early life and career

 Ashir Azeem was born in Quetta in 1962 where he attended early schooling.
-He attended Pakistan Air Force College of Aeronautical Engineering from 1981 to 1984.
-Later, he received degree of BBA from Institute of Business Administration, Karachi in 1984–1986.
+He attended the Pakistan Air Force College of Aeronautical Engineering from 1981 to 1984.
+Later, he received a degree in BBA from Institute of Business Administration, Karachi in 1984–1986.
 In 1988, Ashir joined Central Superior Services of Pakistan through "16th Common".
-While working in there, he wrote a story about the Pakistan Armed Forces.
-Later one of his colleagues advised him to create a television serial on his story.
+While working there, he wrote a story about the Pakistan Armed Forces.
+Later, one of his colleagues advised him to create a television serial on his story.
 The serial titled Dhuwan based on his story was aired on Pakistan Television Corporation (now PTV Home) in 1994.
 He appeared in the serial as the lead actor and gained public recognition.
 Dhuwan became popular all over the country and received positive response.
-Ashir then moved to Canada in 2004.
+Ashir then moved to Canada in 2016.
 In 2015, he announced his debut film Maalik which he wrote in 1993.
-The film was directed written and co-produced by Ashir and was released on 8 April 2016.
+The film was directed, written and co-produced by Ashir.
+It was released on 8 April 2016.
 Ashir also acted in Hassan Rana's film Yalghaar.

 Civil Service

 In addition to his media work, Ashir Azeem was a Pakistani civil servant.
-He served in the civil service [Federal Board of Revenue] by being assiduous and honest.
-He worked tirelessly to improve Pakistan’s economy and taken great steps by staying in Pakistan Customs and coordinating with CBR and other departments.
-During his service at Pakistan Customs, he developed software based on a system that clears containers in 4 hours.
-That previously used to be cleared in 12 days so that Pakistan’s industry can proliferate rapidly.
+He served in the civil service Federal Board of Revenue by being assiduous and honest.
+He worked tirelessly to improve Pakistan's economy and took steps by staying in Pakistan Customs and coordinating with CBR and other departments.
+During his service at Pakistan Customs, in order for Pakistan's industry to proliferate rapidly, he developed a software based on a system that cleared containers in 4 hours where previously it used to be cleared in 12 days.

 The project developed by Ashir and his colleagues was on par with developed countries like Australia and the United States.
 Due to this software, Pakistan Customs Department was moving towards transparency.
 But corrupted individuals after seeing a loss of their interests suspended Ashir from office by making baseless and false allegations.
-Here, he set a great example of the country’s love and did not hold any press conference, did not resort to any propaganda.
+Here, he set a great example of the country's love and did not hold any press conference, did not resort to any propaganda.
 He quietly fought for his rights in the court for three years.

 Three years later, the court acquitted him and ordered to be reinstated in the post and dismissed all the allegations as false.
-But he resigned from his post and migrated with his family from Pakistan to Canada.
+However, he resigned from his post and migrated with his family from Pakistan to Canada.
 Now he is a truck driver in Canada and expresses his views in the love of Pakistan through his video message on YouTube.
 Every video contains tips for the development of Pakistan and a hopeful message for the youth.